 "Every man on that transport died," Clarence the Angel replies.
 "Harry wasn't there to save them because you weren't there to save Harry."

-In this time of sequestration, I think we regular taxpayers, we bystanders, we Georges are supposed to be saving the Harrys.
+In the times of sequestration, I think regular taxpayers, bystanders, Georges are supposed to be saving the Harrys.